 An instructor is responsible for teaching and research, and is expected to be able to plan and conduct courses with little or no supervision.
 The specific duties and expectations of the position may vary from one college or department to another.
 Due to the temporary nature of the title, departmental, college, and university service may or may not be a component of an instructor’s duties.
 Persons holding the title instructor will not be granted tenure in that title or be eligible for sabbatical leave.
-Instructors are not members of the University Faculty, and are not normally members of the Graduate Faculty.
+Instructors are members of the RTE Faculty but without University Voting Rights.
+They are not normally members of the Graduate Faculty.
 They are nonvoting members of their college or school faculty unless given the right to vote by the particular faculty.

 - These titles reflect salaried positions that are subject to affirmative action regulations.

 - Instructors may be appointed for a term not to exceed two years for a maximum period of service of five academic years.